Josiah-williams/Sprint-Challenge--User-Interface/README.md

 ## Stretch Problems

 After finishing your required elements, you can push your work further.
 These goals may or may not be things you have learned in this module but they build on the material you just studied.
-Time allowing, stretch your limits and see if you can deliver on the following optional goals: i love this so much,so cool
+Time allowing, stretch your limits and see if you can deliver on the following optional goals.
 * [ ] Build a page of your choosing from the navigation items.
 Come up with content and images that fit the theme.
 * [ ] Introduce CSS animations to your site.
 * [ ] Build a contact page and create a form with several inputs of your choosing